 Can you tell us more about Enabled.vip and what inspired you to start the business?

+Disability entrepreneurship is a promising answer to these intractable problems.
+Enabled.vip is a charitable, national and award-winning disability service.
 We provide one-to-one mentoring, monthly webinars, a resource library, an internal discussion board and self-paced capacity-building modules currently in development with QUT.

 Can you share some ways an organisation can support a more inclusive workplace?

-There are a few ways in which a business can establish, nurture and support a more inclusive workplace:
+There are a few ways in which a business can establish, nurture, and support a more inclusive workplace:

-- Celebration and congratulation – Look for ways to acknowledge the contribution of the reference group and team members with lived experience.
+- Look for ways to acknowledge the contribution of the reference group and team members with lived experience.

-Workforce engagement is such a fundamental component of modern Australia life.
-It is essential for dignity, agency and meaning.
-We are raised to believe that manhood involves being the breadwinner that provides for their family.
-Even though gender roles have been evolving over the last century, such notions remain prevalent.
-There is plenty of evidence that a ‘regular job’ is not only necessary for financial independence it can be key for mental health and mental well-being.
+Workforce engagement is a fundamental component of modern Australian life—it is essential for dignity, agency and meaning.
+There is plenty of evidence that a ‘regular job’ is necessary for financial independence, mental health, and well-being.

 Enabled.vip provides resources for Australians for whom a ‘regular job’ is not a viable option.
-If facilitates Australians with disability in creating their own jobs.
+It facilitates Australians with disability in creating their own jobs.
 We envisage a future where Australian would-be entrepreneurs with disability are celebrated and supported as future business leaders, tax contributors and employers.

 Do you have any advice for someone who comes to the disability community as a result of an acquired injury or diagnosis?

-The NDIS has a support category for ‘finding and keeping a job’.
-In this contest, employment includes self-employment and entrepreneurship.
+Your life isn’t over, but you are just beginning a new chapter.
+Seek the support of a NDIS Support Coordinator, occupational therapist and psychologist.
+The NDIS also has a support category for ‘finding and keeping a job’.
+In this context, employment includes self-employment and entrepreneurship.

 If you had a magic wand what is the one barrier you would like to see removed to improve the employment of individuals with a disability?

 Too often, prejudice and stereotyping can hold people with disability back from pursuing their employment potential and aspirations.
-If I have a magic wand, I would make it so that employers and supervisors would only see the potential, ability and energy of people with disability.
+If I had a magic wand, I would make it so that employers and supervisors would only see the potential, ability and energy of people with disability.

-Around 1.9 million Australians of working age live with disability.
+Around 1.9 million Australians of working age live with a disability.
 This number is likely to increase as the average age of the Australian population increases.
-Post the COVID-19 pandemic, many Australian industries are facing chronic skills shortages.
+Since the COVID-19 pandemic, many Australian industries are facing chronic skills shortages.
 We can ill afford to ignore the potential and enthusiasm of Australian workers with disability.

-With some relatively modest accommodations and supports, employers can facilitate many Australians with disability to become productive and valuable members of their teams.
+With some relatively modest accommodations and supports, employers can facilitate many Australians with a disability to become productive and valuable members of their teams.

 Can you name some of the individuals who inspire you?
 What qualities in these individuals do you admire and seek to emulate in your own work/life?